ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

       page of his web site and click the "Schedule an Appointment" link at the top of the page.
 Now you can schedule an appointment by clicking a suitable box in Google Calendar and then reserving an open time slot.
-At his point, the details about your chosen appointment will appear in both your Google Calendar and the instructor's Google Calendar.
-If you have chosen an appointment slot through Google Meet, please check the event for a link to join the meeting with your browser.
+At this point, the details about your chosen appointment will appear in both your Google Calendar and the instructor's Google Calendar.
+Please arrive five minutes in advance for your meeting and be aware that, by necessity, the meeting before yours may sometimes run late.

 ### Course Meeting Schedule